Can Processed Foods Be Part of a Healthy Diet?

 - Cook more meals at home.
 You don’t have to be a master chef to get your cook on!
 You can find lots of great recipes and brush up on your cooking skills online.
 Preparing food at home gives you the control over what’s added to it.
 It can save you money and be a great family bonding time.

 - Swap out highly processed foods with less-processed options.
 Some examples: Make your own simple vinaigrette instead of buying bottled salad dressing.
 Add fruit to plain oatmeal, cereal and yogurt instead of buying the sweetened or flavored kind.
 Choose canned and frozen produce without salty sauces and sugary syrups.
 Slice up leftover grilled chicken for sandwiches instead of always using packaged lunch meat.

 - Grow fruits and vegetables.
-Hook up with the garden community to learn how.
 If space is a challenge, look at container, indoor or community gardening.
 You’ll love the taste of ultra-fresh produce, and kids may be more likely to try fruits and veggies they’ve helped grow!
 If you don’t have a green thumb, shop the local farmers’ market for fresh seasonal produce.

 - Snack smarter.
 Think crunchy nuts and seeds, cut-up veggies for dipping, fruits that hit the sweet spot, and easy homemade popcorn.
 Package up these healthier snacks in small containers and they’re just as convenient as that bag of chips!

 About 70 percent of the sodium in the typical American diet comes from commercially processed and restaurant foods.
 In other words, we often don’t even know we’re eating it!
 And most of us are eating too much of it, which can lead to serious health problems.